What Liquids Can You Bring on a Plane: Rules and Future Trends

 CT scanners are the new standard in airport security and are expected to be gradually installed at European airports.
 Once this process is over, the liquid limit will probably be phased out within the following two years.

-Prepare for the current liquid restrictions if necessary.
-Pack your liquids in 100ml bottles and seal them safely in a zip-lock plastic bag ready to go through the scanner.
+So, pack your liquids in 100ml bottles and seal them safely in a zip-lock plastic bag ready to go through the scanner.